satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 Those are our rules for the processing:

-+ [Type aliases](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) such as `propertyWithTypeAlias: NestedType` need to be resolved into the types that are referred to.
++ [Type aliases](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) such as `propertyWithTypeAlias: NestedObjectType` need to be resolved into the types that are referred to.
 This can be other type aliases or primitives.
-+ Primitives itself can't be processed anymore and should be output as is such as `value1: string` and `value2: number`.
++ Primitives itself can't be processed anymore and should be output as is, such as `value1: string` and `value2: number`.
 + We have no interest in type details from the [standard library](https://github.com/microsoft/TypeScript/tree/5afe42e14e61d7e4df5d75cc0022283711cb593a/lib) such as `value3: Date` or even `value1: string` with the `length` property.
 They potentially bring dozens of properties we don't want to see in our output list.

 Let's find out how we can approach this problem.